 A step up, but readily available: Chipotle powder

 Chipotle powder is made from smoked, dried jalapeños, so the powder contains a big bump in heat – 2,500 to 8,000 Scoville heat units compared to the 1,000 to 1,500 SHU typical for ancho peppers.
-Chipotle is also likely smokier than your typical bottle of ancho pepper powder.
+Chipotle will also be smokier than your typical bottle of ancho pepper powder.
 But if you think your receipt can benefit from this set of flavor and heat, it’s an excellent option that’s widely offered at major grocery chains.

 The best dried chili alternatives: Guajillo and mulato peppers